Supplying the brewing, food and beverage industry.

 To complement the qualifications, BFBi has put in place a card scheme, which ensures licensees, pub operators can have confidence in the technical competence of any engineers working within the cellar.

-The cards meet the requirements of the Construction Design and Management Regulations 2007 (CDM) and range from a white card (level 2 Technical Certificate in Health & Safety and Survey of the Cellar) through Bronze (Level 2 Technical Certificate – all units), Silver (NVQ Level 2 Drinks Dispense) to Gold (NVQ Level 3 Drinks Dispense).
+The cards meet the requirements of the Construction Design and Management Regulations 2007 (CDM) and range from a white card (level 2 or 3 Technical Certificate in Health & Safety and Survey of the Cellar) Blue (all units of Level 2 Technical Certificate or Level 3 Diploma in Drinks Dispense, plus practical assessment, if needed).

 Says BFBi Chief Executive:

 “This card scheme aligns with the BFBi developed National Apprenticeship Framework in Drinks Dispense, which has been developed by the industry for the industry.
-The Level 2 Technical Certificate ensures a minimum body of knowledge to ensure best practice and safety to the industry and the Level 2 NVQ ensures a minimum level of competence within the workplace, which can be recognised as a reasonable benchmark of competence for a site based worker.
+The Level 3 Diploma in Drinks Dispense, covering both beer and soft drinks, ensures a minimum body of knowledge to ensure best practice and safety to the industry and the Level 3 Apprenticeship ensures a level of competence within the workplace, which can be recognised as a reasonable benchmark of competence for a site based worker.

 Cellar Service Engineers now have a nationally recognised professional qualifications pathway, which can only help to drive up quality standards within the on-trade”

-The Trailblazer in Drinks Dispense embraces the wide body of knowledge required by Cellar Service Engineers, which, until now, has not been professionally acknowledged within a progressive, professional format.
+The Apprenticeship in Drinks Dispense embraces the wide body of knowledge required by Cellar Service Engineers, which, until now, has not been professionally acknowledged within a progressive, professional format.

-For further information on either the Trailblazer in Drinks Dispense or the CSIM Card Scheme please CLICK HERE or contact robin.wilcox@bfbi.org.uk
+For further information on either the Apprenticeship in Drinks Dispense or the CSIM Card Scheme please CLICK HERE or contact andrew.pearsall@bfbi.org.uk